Laparoscopy is a minor surgical procedure during which a laparoscope is used to view the inside of your pelvic cavity.

 Laparoscopy is very safe and the chance of complication during surgery is very low.
 The most common complications experienced after laparoscopy are bleeding, infection and injury to the bowel or bladder.

-Most patients return home the same day that surgery is performed.
-Many patients feel drowsy after surgery for one day.
-Some patients experience cramping or pain from the abdominal incisions, but oral pain relievers prescribed by your physician will help to make you comfortable after surgery.
+Most people return home the same day that the laparoscopy is performed.
+You may feel drowsy after surgery for one day.
+You may experience cramping or pain from the abdominal incisions, but oral pain relievers prescribed by your physician will help to make you comfortable after your laparoscopy.

-Most patients return to work within 2 weeks after surgery.
+Most people return to work within 2 weeks after their laparoscopy.